elazarg/bilang/LANGAUGE.md

 ```

 **What the Compiler Does**:
-1. All three `join` are simultaneous (same step)
-2. No commit-reveal needed (all join with choices)
+1. All three `join` are conceptually simultaneous (same step).
+No explicit commit-reveal needed
-3. Generates efficient outcome computation in Solidity

 **What the Programmer Does**:
 1. Specifies lottery rule (sum mod 3)